Sacramento Polytrauma Accident Attorney

 - Underlying chronic medical conditions

 Multiple trauma can have different symptoms depending on what body area or areas are involved.
-The major body areas involved in multiple trauma include:
+The primary body areas involved in various trauma include:

-- Head—this can include brain hemorrhage or brain injury
+- Head—this can consist of brain hemorrhage or brain injury

 - Face—facial trauma can include fractures and lacerations